jackxuechen/fixusb/readme.txt

 1.remove the USBPower.kext from /Volumes/EFI/EFI/CLOVER/kexts/Other
 2.put HibernationFixup.kext and USBInjectAll.kext into /Volumes/EFI/EFI/CLOVER/kexts/Other
+3.put SSDT-USB.aml into /Volumes/EFI/EFI/CLOVER/ACPI/patched
-3.trun on HibernationFixup
+4.trun on HibernationFixup
-4.Disable NeverHibernate and enable HibernationFixup 5.exec "sudo pmset -a hibernatemode 0"
+5.Disable NeverHibernate and enable HibernationFixup 6.exec "sudo pmset -a hibernatemode 0"
-6.use the Kext Utility rebuild caches
+7.use the Kext Utility rebuild caches